amaldeeppj/Learn/Nov/Terraform/notes.md

 # count
-has issues when working with lists. if order of list elements are modified, count will have to create the resources reources are linked to index order of count. so index order has changed, resource will be recreated subnets[0].id subnets[1].id
+has issues when working with lists. if order of list elements are modified, count will have to create the resources resources will be saved into array in tfstate file reources are linked to index order of count. so index order has changed, resource will be recreated subnets[0].id subnets[1].id